-The company and group are exposed to risks in the grain industry, which include the physical risk of holding inventory.
+The company and group are exposed to risks in the grain industry of R13 million, which include the physical risk of holding inventory.
 Estimates for these risks are based on potential shortfalls at current market prices.

 19.2 Legal risks